-Taking care of yourself is very important when you have Fibromyalgia.
-There are some different things you can do to help take care of yourself and promote your own well-being.
+Taking care of yourself is essential when you have Fibromyalgia.
+There are some different things you can do to help take care of yourself and promote your well-being.
 These things include:

-Reducing Stress: To reduce the amount of stress in your life, create a plan in order to either limit or avoid entirely any overexertion or emotional stress.
-Give yourself some time every single day for the purpose of relaxation.
+- Reducing Stress: To reduce the amount of stress in your life, create a plan to either limit or avoid entirely any overexertion or emotional stress.
+Give yourself some time every single day for relaxation.
 Learn how to say, 'No,' without feeling guilty - you have to take care of yourself; however, do not change your routine entirely.
 People with Fibromyalgia who stop all of their activities, or quit working, often do worse than people who maintain a level of activity.
 Pursue deep-breathing techniques, meditation, or other methods of stress management.

-Pursue a Healthy Lifestyle: Each day, find something you enjoy to do that is fulfilling.
+- Pursue a Healthy Lifestyle: Each day, find something you enjoy doing that is fulfilling.
 Reduce the amount of caffeine you take in, and eat foods that are healthy for you.

 Support and Coping with Fibromyalgia